IncPlusPlus/BinaryWithLEDs/README.md

 The code is very rough and so far this represents a working but unpolished product.
 I have been testing using different types of smoothing for inputs from a potentiometer and have let the project sit for some time.

 #### Make it yourself
-To make this project on your own, I will include a guide with pictures on the wiki of this repository in the near future.
+To make this project on your own, wire up LEDs and a potentiometer as configured in the code.

 ## Demonstration